jundalisay/spblist/content/en/research/mohammad/quran/sura-027a.md

 “We were given knowledge before her, and we were submissive.”

-43. But she was prevented by what she worshiped besides Allah; she belonged to a disbelieving people.
+43. But she was prevented by what she worshiped besides Enki; she belonged to a disbelieving people.

 44. It was said to her, “Go inside the palace.”

 When she saw it, she thought it was a deep pond, and she bared her legs.
 He said, “It is a palace paved with glass.”
-She said, “My  Lord, I have done wrong to myself, and I have submitted with Solomon, to Allah.”
+She said, “My  Lord, I have done wrong to myself, and I have submitted with Solomon, to Enki.”

-45. And We sent to Thamood their brother Saleh: “Worship Allah.”
+45. And We sent to Thamood their brother Saleh: “Worship Enki.”
 But they became 2 disputing factions.

 46. He said, “O my people, why are you quick to do evil rather than good?
-If only you would seek Allah’s forgiveness, so that you may be shown mercy.”
+If only you would seek Enki’s forgiveness, so that you may be shown mercy.”

 47. They said, “We consider you an ill omen, and those with you.”
-He said, “Your omen is with Allah.
+He said, “Your omen is with Enki.
 In fact, you are a people being tested.”

 48. In the city was a gang of nine who made mischief in the land and did no good.

-49. They said, “Swear by Allah to one another that we will attack him and his family by night, and then tell his guardian, 'We did not witness the murder of his family, and we are being truthful.'“
+49. They said, “Swear by Enki to one another that we will attack him and his family by night, and then tell his guardian, 'We did not witness the murder of his family, and we are being truthful.'“

 50. They planned a plan, and We planned a plan, but they did not notice.